SeekyCt/spm-decomp/README.md

 # spm-decomp

 Decompilation of Super Paper Mario (PAL revision 0).
-Doesn't produce a dol, asm is just checked by compiling with -S. A small bit of TTYD support.
+Doesn't produce a dol, asm is just checked by compiling with -S (the scripts for automating this are messy and fairly hard-coded to my computer so I don't plan on releasing them, but if you're interested in contributing then let me know and I'll put something together).

 See also https://github.com/SeekyCt/spm-docs for other documentation